 You’re eligible for an IRA if you have taxable compensation for a given tax year.
 However, you may also be eligible for a spousal IRA, if your spouse had taxable income but you didn’t.

-While an IRA can save you on taxes, the IRS imposes limits on your income to take a tax deduction.
-Even if you exceed these levels, you can still contribute to an IRA, but you won’t get the tax break.
+While an IRA can save you on taxes, the IRS may impose limits on the tax deduction, depending on your income.
+Even if you exceed these income levels, you can still contribute to an IRA, but you won’t get the tax break.

 Comparing tax savings: Traditional IRA vs. Roth IRA